ShkoJ/Job-Posting/README.md

 ---

-## **3. New Headers to Add**
+## **3. Adding New Rows to the Marketing Tab**

-The current system has a `Status` and a `Posted` header.
-To make this work seamlessly with the existing front end, we need to add two new headers to the Excel sheet that you'll manage in the backend.

-1.  **`Arabic` (New column):** This column should be added to contain the Arabic translation of the job title.
-The front end will use this to generate the correct message template for the Telegram post.
-2.  **`Link` (New Column):** This column should be Have the link of the job vacancy and act as a trigger, so when there's data in it the system should retrive that row of data.
+Whenever a job is archived, posted, or otherwise processed by the Marketing team on the web app, the second tab of the Excel sheet (Marketing Tab) should be automatically updated.

+Each new row in this tab should capture the necessary data, with all designated fields filled appropriately according to the job’s status or activity.
+Essentially, any new activity in the system should result in a corresponding row with complete and accurate values in the Marketing Tab.

 ---